iOS · Safari · Apple Pay

-Go send a letter
+Mail a real letter

 Turn your iPhone into a mailing powerhouse.
 Scan documents with the Notes camera, grab addresses from photos with Live Text, pull PDFs from iCloud Drive, and pay with Apple Pay — all without leaving your couch.